Business man on a tightrope

 Your stock allocation

 For the stock portion of your investments, diversification can be achieved by buying one or several market capitalization-weighted index fund, like those mentioned in step 3, that grants you exposure to companies across the world.
 Market capitalization is a measure of market value resulting from multiplying a stock price by the number of outstanding shares.
-The U.S. currently accounts for about 44 per cent of global market capitalization, while Canada commands a small but mighty 3 per cent.
+The U.S. currently accounts for over 50 per cent of global market capitalization, while Canada commands a small but mighty 3 per cent.

 A finer point worth clarifying is that, while all of the ETFs in step 3 are market capitalization-weighted, they hold a more than 20 per cent investment in Canada.
 This is because they cater to home-country bias, the global phenomenon of over-allocating into your domestic market, even though it hampers portfolio efficiency and ultimately return potential.